marigold-dev/mankavar/dev-notes.md

 The main problems behind Plasma were:
 1. The mass exit problem: what if the operator misrepresents the ownership of **all** the UTXOs?
 Then everyone should withdraw them.
 The problem is that the network won't have the bandwidth to allow it, and some will necessarily loose their assets in the process.
-2. The memory ownership problem: each piece of memory belongs to single person.
+2. The memory ownership problem: each piece of memory belongs to a single person.
 When you only do transactions with UTXOs, it's ok, but this prevents more advanced smart-contracts from taking place.
 For instance, who should own the state of a Uniswap DEX?

 If you think about it, ORUs solve both those problems: basically, everyone is responsible for all the space.